Producer in Focus

 Something else which marks Glòria’s life apart from the rest of us is how she governs her time.
 She explains that she hasn’t woken up with an alarm clock for over 20 years now.
 “I used to do it, and I found it terrible.
 I wake up very early but not before my body needs it.
 I think this is what life should be.”
 However, when it is the harvest, the shape of her day is very different.
 Ten to twelve hours every day hand-selecting and destemming only the best grapes “and if it’s not 100% perfect, it won’t go into the barrels” over 5-6,000 kilos, for a petite lady, this is no mean feat.

-"It’s complicated to come back to the ancient knowledge that allows people to live without."
+"It’s complicated to come back to an ancient knowledge, where people live less."

 Fortune Favours the Brave